-Although a Tenant Is Without a Duty to Provide Income Details or Social Benefit Details to a Landlord, Where a Tenant Chooses to Provide Details Regarding Financial Status to a Landlord the Details Must Be True.
+A Tenant Is Without a Duty to Provide Income Details or Social Benefit Details to a Landlord; However, Where a Tenant Does Provide Details the Details Must Be True.

 Understanding the Good Faith Required Between a Landlord and Tenant When Negotiating a Temporary Rent Deferral

 The affects of shutting down the economy are sadly felt most by those who could least afford an unexpected lay-off or loss of employment.
 Many who struggle and live on a week-to-week basis were caught off guard and are now unable to meet the needs of life without income.
 Thankfully employment insurance and the Canadian Emergency Relief Benefit are providing some subsidy; however, for many people these benefits are insufficient.